3uky/EsetVm2/README.md

 The source code could be found under ```src``` and ```includes``` directories.
 The ```task/task.pdf``` is fully implemented.

 ### analysis
-Notes related to task and binary files analysis stored as cherry tree notes ```analysis/notes/notes.ctb``` or as web page ```analysis/notes/ESET_HTML/index.html```.
+Notes related to task and binary file analysis are stored as cherry tree notes ```analysis/notes/notes.ctb``` or as web page ```analysis/notes/ESET_HTML/index.html```.
 There could be found also chapter related to documentation bugs.

 ![](analysis/notes/analysis-example.png)